pgexperts/patroni-cluster-guide/README.md

 * Choose the VPC that you used above
 * Click the box next to all the availability zones
 * In the Listeners and Routers section, select TCP port 5432 and patroni-postgres-primary as the target group
-* In the Listeners and Routers section, select TCP port 5433 and postgresql-follower as the target group
+* In the Listeners and Routers section, select TCP port 5433 and patroni-postgres-follower as the target group
 * Add appropriate tags, for example:
   * project:patroni
   * service:postgresql